mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

 I think of `dask.bag` as a poorman's Spark.
 It lacks a locality-aware scheduler but it is `pip` installable, pure Python, and doesn't depend on the JVM.
 It was also cheap, most of the work was done last weekend.

+A skilled developer could extend this to work in a distributed memory context.
+The logic to create the task dependency graphs is separate from the scheduler.

 Special thanks to Erik Welch for finely crafting the dask optimization passes that keep our data flowly smoothly.